 “The beam, intended chiefly for defense, will be projected from an electric power plant, ready to be put in action at the first sign of danger.
 The cost of operation will be insignificant, as the plant is chiefly intended for use in emergency.
 But to make the investment profitable in times of peace it may be commercially employed for a number of purposes.”Every Week Magazine, October 21, 1934

 How Did It Work?

-While the United States was contemplating buying the idea, supposedly to keep it out of enemy hands, Nikola Tesla was hit by a car.
+While the United States contemplated buying the idea, supposedly to keep it out of enemy hands.
+However, Nikola Tesla subsequently became injured after getting hit by a car.
 He reportedly lost some of his mental functioning and the death ray idea with it, though he survived.

 What technology could possibly produce such a weapon and would it have worked?
 We may never know.
 Even if a similar weapon is built, we will never know if it is how Tesla meant for it to be.
-However, when you bring Nikola Tesla into the equation, it appears likely that the death ray would have come to fruition, given enough time and funding.
+However, when you bring Nikola Tesla into the equation, nothing is impossible.